pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: Data-Driven Model for the Galaxy Population

 \subsection{Absolute normalization}

-By default, mock catalogues generated from \pc\ have arbitrary normalization, in the sense that the is no constraint on the number of galaxies generated.
+By default, mock catalogues generated from \pc\ have arbitrary normalization, in the sense that there is no constraint on the number of galaxies generated.
 Such catalogues can be used to explore the properties of individual galaxies or relative demographics, but an absolute normalization is required to estimate cosmological densities.
 We hence normalize the catalogues by matching to the COSMOS2020 survey on which \pc\ is calibrated, using the observed numbers brighter than the $\mlim$ magnitude limit.
-Following \cite{weaver23}, we use the most secure area of $\Omega = 1.27$~deg$^{2}$ (as opposed to the nominal survey area of 2 deg$^{2}$).
-We use the \cite{thorp25b} catalogue of inferred galaxy properties described in Section~\ref{subsec:mcmc} to determine the number of galaxies in this area out to our adopted maximum redshift of $z = 4$.
+Following \cite{weaver23}, we use the {`combined mask'} area of $\Omega = 1.27$~deg$^{2}$ (as opposed to the nominal survey area of 2 deg$^{2}$). {This is the subset of the COSMOS field with overlapping HSC, UltraVISTA, and \textit{Spitzer} IRAC coverage, with regions around bright stars and artifacts removed \citep{weaver22}.} We use the \cite{thorp25b} catalogue of inferred galaxy properties described in Section~\ref{subsec:mcmc} to determine the number of galaxies in this area out to our adopted maximum redshift of $z = 4$.
 We further restrict the sample to galaxies that satisfy the mass-completeness prescription described in \cite{thorp25b}.
-This leaves $N = 332,950$ galaxies, implying a reference number density of $\Sigma = N / \Omega \simeq 2.60\times10^5$~deg$^{-2}$ for the $z < 4$ galaxy population satisfying our mass-completeness requirement.
+This leaves $N = 332,950$ galaxies, implying a reference number density of $\Sigma = N / \Omega \simeq 2.60\times10^5$~deg$^{-2}$ for the $z < 4$ galaxy population satisfying our mass-completeness requirement\footnote{{This value of $N$ is computed based on posterior medians of stellar mass and $z$ from \citet{thorp25b}; this neglects the uncertainties on these parameters, which would propagate to a $\lesssim\!4$ percent redshift-independent systematic uncertainty in this overall normalization factor.}}.